ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This technical feature describes a machine-vision system developed to monitor greenhouse-grown specialty crops.
-It highlights the integration of cameras, artificial intelligence, and Internet of Things technologies for continuous plant-growth and environmental monitoring.
+          This technical feature describes a camera-based system that uses AI and IoT technologies to monitor greenhouse crop growth.
         </p>
       </div>